TOP

 Ti Sable Beach

 Located in the wild south of Saint-Joseph, Ti Sable beach is a little-known spot, even for most Reunion islanders.
-Bordered by a cliff of volcanic lava, Ti Sable's cove-like setting is ideal for picnicking, fishing, relaxing on your towel or taking a leisurely stroll along the seafront.
+Bordered by a cliff of volcanic lava, Ti Sable's cove-like setting is ideal for picnicking, fishing, relaxing on your towel, or taking a stroll along the seafront.
 The width of the beach depends on the tide.
-Be aware that the
+Be aware that the temperature of

 Grand Bassin